walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ## Functions

-ScriptCraft comes with a couple of extra functions not normally found in Javascript.
+ScriptCraft comes with a couple of extra functions not normally found in JavaScript.
 These functions will help you build new structures and buildings which would otherwise take hours to build by hand.
 Before looking at the building functions let's look at the `echo()` function.

 `echo()` - as its name implies - will echo back at you whatever you tell it.
 For example, type ...

     /js echo( self, 'Hello')

 ... and the game will display...